 Grand Finale Awards:

-Grand Finale Awards will be awarded to the winning teams playing in the Grand Finale golf tournament on October 25th, 2021 at the awards ceremony.
+Grand Finale Awards will be awarded to the winning teams playing in the Grand Finale golf tournament in the Fall of 2022 at the awards ceremony.

 Winners of the Grand Finale Awards are personally responsible for all taxes, fees and additional expenses that may be associated with acceptance of their prizes.
 For details on expenses included in prizes, participants should contact prize donors.
 All prizes are non-transferable and may not be exchanged for cash or anything else of value.
 Exclusions and restrictions will apply.